Add Recipe!Hit The 'ADD RECIPE' Button To Submit Your Recipes On VeganRecipeNews.

 Cruciferous vegetables – typical of autumn and winter

 In the autumn, there are mainly local Cruciferous vegetables fresh from the field.
-Cabbage is rich in fiber and contains plenty of minerals and vitamins – especially potassium and vitamin C. With an average of 25 kcal per 100 g, cabbage is also extremely low in calories and therefore suitable for feel-good weight. 🙂
+Cabbage is rich in fiber and contains plenty of minerals and vitamins – especially potassium and vitamin C. With an average of 25 kcal per 100 g, cabbage is also extremely low in calories and therefore suitable for a feel-good weight. 🙂

 Help against the cabbage smell.